mihaelacepraga/test-automation/testCases-epasapoarte.ro/README.md

     8. The user can select one person from the list;
     9. Check how many months is displayed and choose the first one, otherwise you may see the message "Nu mai sunt locuri disponibile.";
     10. Select first available day if it exist;
-    11. Select last available hour from the shown list;
+    11. Choose last available hour from the shown list;
+    12. Verify if exist button "Alege" and select it;

 #### Expected result:
-     User should be able to access https://www.epasapoarte.ro/, to find the input location and can select city "Iasi", can choose the first available month, day and select the last available time.
+     User should be able to access https://www.epasapoarte.ro/,to find the input location and can select city "Iasi",can choose the first available month, day and select the last available time.
 #### Test Data:
      - https://www.epasapoarte.ro/;
      - Select the option "pasaport simplu electronic";